hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250820018v1-swirl-a-staged-workflow-for-interleaved-reinforcement-learning-in-mo.md

 ---
 layout: default
-title: SWIRL: A Staged Workflow for Interleaved Reinforcement Learning in Mobile GUI Control
+title: "SWIRL: A Staged Workflow for Interleaved Reinforcement Learning in Mobile GUI Control"
 ---

 # SWIRL: A Staged Workflow for Interleaved Reinforcement Learning in Mobile GUI Control